ShivaniSasane/Data-Engineering/README.md

 ## Data-Engineering

 #### About me:
-##### Data Engineer working on multiple projects using tech stack PySpark, AWS, Apache Airflow, Databricks, Snowflake, Python, PostgreSQL, SQL
+##### Data Engineer working on multiple projects using tech stack PySpark, AWS, Apache Airflow, Databricks, Snowflake, Python, PostgreSQL, SQL.

+##### Details for each project is mentioned in separate readme file inside respective folders
 ##### Created Directed Acyclic Graphs (DAGs) for data orchestration.
 ##### Developed data pipelines in PySpark, applied data cleaning techniques and orchestrated using Apache Airflow.
 Using this platform for practice purpose and creating private projects.